CDLUC3/dash/user-guide.md

 Once logged in, you will be on a page called the "My Datasets".

 1. Previously added datasets will be displayed here
-1. Click "Add New Dataset" to add your dataset to Dash
+1. Click "Add New Dataset" to add a new dataset to Dash

 ![my datasets](https://raw.githubusercontent.com/CDLUC3/dash/gh-pages/images/userguide/mydatasets.jpg)

 ### Enter metadata

 1. Add metadata for your dataset.
 For help, click on the blue circles with "?" next to the metadata field
-1. Click "Save and continue"
+1. Click "Save and Continue"

 ![metadata](https://raw.githubusercontent.com/CDLUC3/dash/gh-pages/images/userguide/metadata.jpg)